rajewsky-lab/spacemake/docs/quick-start.rst

    spacemake run --cores <n_cores> --keep-going

-The ``--keep-going`` flag is optionaly, however it will ensure that spacemake runs all the jobs it can, even if one job fails (this logic is directly taken from snakemake).
+The ``--keep-going`` flag is optional, however it will ensure that spacemake runs all the jobs it can, even if one job fails (this logic is directly taken from snakemake).

 Listing projects